kzipp/beerandbasketball/README.md

 ![Beer and Basketball Logo](/public/images/screenshot.png)

 A dynamic and interactive web application showcasing the exciting blend of beer culture and basketball passion.
-Built with Laravel 8, this portfolio piece demonstrates the integration of models, migrations, SQLite, and Breeze authentication to create a seamless user experience.
+Built with Laravel 10, this website demonstrates the integration of models, migrations, SQLite, and Breeze authentication to create a seamless user experience.
 Explore the world of beer and basketball like never before!

 ## Table of Contents